linevych/posts/posts/en/jenkins-for-django.md

 ![Adding branch settings](/images/jenkins/jenkins-build-setup.png)

-In the text area that appears we need add following code:
+In the text area that appears we need to add following code:

 ```
 :::bash